ccjjmartin/setup.environment/README.md

 Atom Settings
 -------------
-- By default atom comes with the mardown-preview package which is great for viewing markdown files but if you use GitHub you can edit your settings file to show the preview styled as "Use GitHub.com style"
+- To change the settings below open menu item Atom > Preferences > Packages
+- mardown-preview > "Use GitHub.com style" > checked
-- By default atom comes with an autocomplete-plus package.
-Autocomplete is fine but confirming a suggestion with the enter key is not.
-I turned this off by opening Settings > Packages > autocomplete-plus > Keymap For Confirming a Suggestion > to "tab" only.
+- autocomplete-plus > Keymap For Confirming a Suggestion > "tab" only.
+- bracket-matcher > autocomplete smart quotes > unchecked
-- In the linter-phpcs settings add "Drupal" to the Code Standards or Config File
+- linter-phpcs > Code Standards or Config File > "Drupal"
-- NOTE: The linter only runs when you save the file.
+- NOTE: The linter does not run on file open, start typing or save the file.
-- In the linter-eslint settings

 Atom Command Line
 -----------------